National Cancer Institute

 Depression is a comorbid disabling syndrome that affects approximately 15% to 25% of cancer patients.
 Depression is believed to affect men and women with cancer equally, and gender-related differences in prevalence and severity have not been adequately evaluated.
 Individuals and families who face a diagnosis of cancer will experience varying levels of stress and emotional upset.
 Depression in patients with cancer not only affects the patients themselves but also has a major negative impact on their families.

 Depression is suspected when a number of specific symptoms are observed (affect, sleep disturbance, thought patterns).
-These are specified in the categorization of psychiatric/behavioral disorders in the Diagnostic and Statistical Manual of Mental Disorders, 4th and 5th editions.
+These are specified in the categorization of psychiatric/behavioral disorders in the 4th and 5th editions.
 However, there are a number of pathways that may result in the symptom clusters that lead to the consideration of depression, including disruption in serotonin/dopamine pathways, experience of loss or anticipated loss, direct side effects of chemotherapy medications, presence of tumors in the central nervous system, poorly managed pain, disruption of sleep due to medical treatments, and anemia.
 Assessment and management of these symptoms require understanding of the various pathways and the evidence-based treatment options.

 Normally, a patient’s initial emotional response to a diagnosis of cancer is brief, extending over several days to weeks, and may include feelings of disbelief, denial, or despair.
 This normal response is part of a spectrum of depressive symptoms that range from normal sadness to adjustment disorder with depressed mood to major depression.
 Other syndromes described include dysthymia and subsyndromal depression (also called minor depression or subclinical depression).
 Dysthymia is a chronic mood disorder in which a depressed mood is present on more days than not for at least 2 years.
 In contrast, subsyndromal depression is an acute mood disorder that is less severe (some, but not all, diagnostic symptoms present) than major depression.